 With her husband she was a founding member of Colchester Art Society in 1946, along with John Nash (q.v.) and Cedric Morris (q.v.).
 She was also a member of the Women’s International Art Club (2), which had among its members Gwen Jones and Orovida Pissarro, the only child of Lucien Pissarro.
 Lucien Pissarro (1863-1944), the eldest son of Camille Pissarro, married the sister of Dr. Ruth Bensusan-Butt (1877-1957) who sold the Minories to the Victor Batte-Lay Trust, now a Foundation, in 1956.
 Joyce Pallot was a leading exhibitor at Colchester Art Society exhibitions at the Minories for more than 40 years.
 She lived with her husband at 195 Lexden Road, Colchester, for many years and died in June 2004 at the Old Rectory Residential Home, Lexden, where she had lived for the past ten years.

-Joyce’s work, as can be seen here, is geometric and dynamic, a perfect product of her training as an industrial artist-designer.
+Her work is generally geometric and dynamic, a perfect product of her training as an industrial artist-designer.
 It is also reminiscent of the work of the early 20th century American artists, notably Charles Demuth (1883-1935) and Lyonel Feininger (1871-1956), the latter a leading exponent of Abstract Expressionism.
 The Modernist John Marin (1870-1953) might have also been an influence.
 The work of these artists plays with strong diagonal, vertical and horizontal lines which cut across and into the picture.
 They often used city and industrial subject matters, as did Joyce Pallot.

 BUCKMAN, David, Dictionary of artists in Britain since 1945, Art Dictionaries Ltd, Bristol, 1998, p.
 938

 I wish to thank Mel King for his contribution to the interpretation of this painting